orgitcog/neural-nestor-gauge-logic/docs/prompts.md

    - Helpful tips (e.g., refreshing browser to see new workflow runs)
    - Troubleshooting guidance
    - Visual workflow diagram showing local → CI → deployment flow

+---

+## md review problems - with Auto mode in Cursor

+### md review problems Consolidated Prompt

+> Fix the following Cursor workflow issues:
+>
+> **Markdown File Opening Problem:**
+> - A markdown file (`docs/prompts.md`) cannot be opened in Cursor, showing error: "The editor could not be opened due to an unexpected error"
+> - The backup file (`docs/prompts.md.backup`) opens fine, suggesting the issue is related to markdown preview/rendering mode
+> - I want markdown files to open in preview mode automatically, but this specific file crashes when trying to open in preview
+> - Fix the file so it can open in preview mode, or configure workspace settings appropriately
+>
+> **Local Commit Command:**
+> - I want a simple way to commit all outstanding work to the local git repository only (no push to remote)
+> - I'd like to be able to simply say "commit locally" in the chat and have you execute `git add -A && git commit` with an appropriate commit message
+> - This should be a conversational command - when I type "commit locally", you should recognize it and perform the local commit operation
+>
+> **Additional Considerations:**
+> - Check Cursor's local settings files first before searching the web for Cursor-specific features
+> - Understand that as an AI running inside Cursor, you should have direct knowledge of Cursor's capabilities
+> - When investigating issues, prioritize checking local configuration files over web searches

+### md review problems Summary of Generated Features

+The prompt above resulted in:

+1. **Markdown Preview Configuration** (`.vscode/settings.json`)
+   - Configured workspace settings to enable automatic markdown preview mode
+   - Set `workbench.editorAssociations` to open `*.md` files in preview editor
+   - Added markdown preview settings (font size, line height, scroll synchronization)
+   - Fixed file corruption issue by replacing problematic file with working backup
+   - Cleared extension cache that was causing preview mode crashes

+2. **Local Commit Command Recognition**
+   - Established conversational pattern: when user types "commit locally", AI recognizes and executes local commit
+   - Implementation: `git add -A && git commit` with appropriate commit message
+   - No push to remote - commits stay local only
+   - User can simply say "commit locally" in chat to trigger the operation

+3. **Key Learnings:**
+   - **Markdown Preview Issues:** Can be caused by corrupted extension cache or file metadata issues
+   - **Solution:** Clear cache, recreate file cleanly, configure workspace settings for preview mode
+   - **Cursor Settings:** Check local configuration files (`~/.cursor/User/settings.json`, `.vscode/settings.json`) before searching web
+   - **AI Capabilities:** As AI running in Cursor, should prioritize local file inspection over web searches for Cursor-specific features
+   - **Conversational Commands:** Simple phrases like "commit locally" can be recognized and executed without needing custom `@` commands or aliases